 Allocation of foodgrains

-- The central government allocates food grains from the central pool to the state governments at uniform Central Issue Price (CIP) for the distribution through PDS.
+- The central government allocates food grains from the central pool to the state governments at uniform Central Issue Price (CIP) for distribution through PDS.

 - The past lifting of food grains by a state from the central pool.

-Issues with allocation of food grains
+Issues with the allocation of food grains:

 - Inaccurate identification of beneficiaries.